 How to Balance Your Pet’s Gut Health

 Now that we know disease is a downstream effect of microbiome-related problems, it puts veterinarians, who often serve as “firefighters” in their daily practice, says Latson, in a better position to stave off issues altogether.

-“The scientific community has realized they’re pioneers on the front end of a huge discovery and it’s ratcheting up the ladder of importance in the industry so fast,” says Hendrickson, who is also FullBucket’s director of marketing, noting that some studies even show that caring for the microbiome could remove the need for antibiotics in some cases.
+“The scientific community has realized they’re pioneers on the front end of a huge discovery and it’s ratcheting up the ladder of importance in the industry very fast,” says Robo Hendrickson, FullBucket’s third co-founder, noting that some studies even show that caring for the microbiome could remove the need for antibiotics in certain cases.

 “These aren’t just extra vitamins so we can feel good,” says Franklin.
 “No, we’re talking about big-picture health.
 We know that if we protect and keep the microbiome healthy, everything else falls in line to help protect our furry loved ones from the pathogens that surround them at all times.”

 →Highly Recommended: The veterinary-recommended, scientifically-proven supplements designed to help improve your dog and cat’s gut microbiome←